antranapp/gatsby-minimal-simple-blog/content/blog/2021/minimal-technical-blogging-part3/index.md

 All I need to do is writing, which is actually the hardest part of keeping your blog alive.

+In the [next article](https://antran.app/2021/minimal-technical-blogging-part4/), I'll show you the open source starter package containing all customizations I have, so that you can kick start a similar project for your blog easily.

 <sub>Photo by [Daniel Thomas](https://unsplash.com/@saltnstreets) on [Unsplash](https://unsplash.com/s/photos/computer-writing)<sub>